summa-dev/summa-solvency/backend/README.md

 ### Round

 The `Round` component represents a specific period or cycle in the Summa Proof of Solvency protocol.
 It encapsulates the state of the system at a given time, including the snapshot of assets and liabilities, as well as the associated proofs.
 The `Round` struct integrates with the `Snapshot` and `SummaSigner` to facilitate the generation and submission of proofs to the contract.

 Key Features:

 - Initialization of a new round with specific parameters.
 - Building a snapshot of the current state.
-- Dispatching solvency proofs to the contract.
+- Submitting commitment to the contract.
 - Retrieving proofs of inclusion for specific users.

 ### AddressOwnership